EL1909/jhgeruetsbau/README.md

 Security:
 Implement proper security measures, such as input validation, authentication checks, and secure communication (use HTTPS).
 This is a simplified guide, and the actual implementation may vary based on your specific tech stack and requirements.
 Ensure that your application complies with best practices and security standards.

+HUNDEGGER

+## 07.02.24

+Desired domain:
+WWW.GERUESTBAU-HUNDEGGER.DE

+users

+efrain19091@gmailcom
+admin
+123455

+hundegger.geruestbau@t-online.de
+jhundegger
+Josep0102

+luciano@jh.de
+Luciano
+Gerustbau1909

+- FONTS -

+    font-family: "Protest Guerrilla", sans-serif;

+    font-family: "Domine", serif;

+- COLORS -
+background-color: #01060f7e;
+color: #f2f1f1;

+## 15.02.24
+"Account functionallties and alerts working as expected from modal"

+Need to:

+ - Verify if the form needs to be passed to the context in signupView
+ - add is_approved field to allow who can see termins module
+ - review all alerts and messages and set them to be translated
+ - Add captcha to request service
+ - Assure Footer shows in termin page
+ - Include Notes for termines
+ - Allow select Besucher in termin
+ - Divide termin into OPEN | ACTIVE | COMPLETED
+ - Hide logo as scroll up o Mobile
+ -